Deer populations continue rising headed into hunting season

 In emails, petitions and formal addresses to the Boone Town Council over several years, residents have voiced concerns about deer overpopulation in the region causing harm to people and the environment.

-In Nov.
-2019, the Watauga Democrat comments to a Boone Town Council meeting that outlined community concerns about auto accidents, having to replace plants eaten or destroyed by deer, the costs of fence installments and other deer countermeasures, but most importantly the statistic that one community had spent over $45,000 over the previous five years on medical bills in relation to deer-related auto accident injuries and Lyme disease.
+In November 2019, the Watauga Democrat reported comments to a Boone Town Council meeting that outlined community concerns about auto accidents, having to replace plants eaten or destroyed by deer, the costs of fence installments and other deer countermeasures, but most importantly the statistic that the one community had spent over $45,000 over the last five years on medical bills in relation to deer-related auto accident injuries and Lyme disease.

 Working with the North Carolina Wildlife Resource Commission, Boggess said the commission has seen an upward trend in deer harvest, the collection of hunted deer, in the region as well.